-Dear players and coaches, Welcome at Sportpark de Kegel in Amstelveen.
+Dear players and coaches, Welcome at Sport park de Kegel in Amstelveen.
 For the fifth year we host and organize the Amstelveen Future Tournament.
 This year with a total price money of $ 30.000! $ 15.000 for the Men’s Future and $ 15.000 for the Women’s Future.
 General information:

 If you (want to) stay in Grand Hotel Amstelveen****: The hotel provides a special players breakfast.
-The hotel is located next to the sport centre.
+The hotel is located next to the sportcentre.
 To get the special rate please send your reservation request to: info@grandhotelamstelveen.nl and please mention: Future 2017!
 Special rates, ex City Tax and including breakfast, guaranteed until July 4th: Single: € 85 Double: 95 Triple: € 119 Please keep the hotel informed about the length of your stay.
 Remember, no cancellation possible after 14.00 hrs.

 The physiotherapists have a lot of experience with tennis tournaments.
-There location is just behind the tournament desk.

 They also offer massages for a reasonable price.

-There location is just behind the tournament desk.
-There is free Wifi throughout the center.
-The code is freeaccess At our sport shop we have two professional racket stringers.
+Their location is just behind the tournament desk.

+Free Wifi is available throughout the centre.
+The code is freeaccess.
+At our well-equipped sport shop we have two professional racket stringers.
 There is a special price for players € 15.00 per racket with your own string.
-Everyday we have special meals for you in our own restaurant, like different kind of pasta's.
-You can also have dinner in Bistro Nice, located between our hotel and the tennis center.
-The outdoor courts and practice courts open at 09.00 hrs.
+Every day we serve special meals for you in our own restaurant, like different kinds of pasta.
+You can also enjoy dinner at Bistro Nice, conveniently located between our hotel and the tennis centre.
+The outdoor courts and practice courts open at 09.00 a.m.
 If you want to practice before that time, ask our groundsmen which court you can use.

 Our website www.amstelveenfuture.nl will inform you with the latest news.